pfenninglab/halLiftover-postprocessing/README.md

 5. Get the file that will be used for starting the ortholog extension for each region using the scores in the bedgraph file:
 ```
-python getMaxScorePositionFromBedgraph.py --bedFileName [file with regions you will be getting scores for, will be -qFile for next step] --bedgraphFileName [sortedAlignmentDepthBedgraphFileName] --highestScoreLocationFileName [where the positions with the highest scores will be recored, you can map this with hal-liftover to create -sFile for the next step] --gz
+python [directory with halLiftover-postprocessing]/getMaxScorePositionFromBedgraph.py --bedFileName [file with regions you will be getting scores for, will be -qFile for next step] --bedgraphFileName [sortedAlignmentDepthBedgraphFileName] --highestScoreLocationFileName [where the positions with the highest scores will be recored, you can map this with hal-liftover to create -sFile for the next step] --gz
 ```
 This program requires the bed file and the bedgraph file to be sorted and not contain duplicated entires.
 Leave out --gz if the file with the regions and the alignment depth bedgraph file are not gzipped.
 Note that this program is compatible with both python version 2 and python version 3 while orthologFind.py is compatible with only python verison 3.

 Alternatively, steps 2-5 can be replaced with the following script that combines them:
 ```
-python getMaxScorePositionFromWig.py --bedFileName [file with regions you will be getting scores for, will be -qFile for next step] --wigFileName [alignmentDepthFileName] --chromSizesFileName [chromSizesFileName] --highestScoreLocationFileName [where the positions with the highest scores will be recored, you can map this with hal-liftover to create -sFile for the next step] --gz
+python [directory with halLiftover-postprocessing]/getMaxScorePositionFromWig.py --bedFileName [file with regions you will be getting scores for, will be -qFile for next step] --wigFileName [alignmentDepthFileName] --chromSizesFileName [chromSizesFileName] --highestScoreLocationFileName [where the positions with the highest scores will be recored, you can map this with hal-liftover to create -sFile for the next step] --gz
 ```
 This program requires the bed file to be sorted and not contain duplicated rows.
 Leave out --gz if the bed file is not gzipped.
 This program is compatible with both python version 2 and python version 3.
 Note that this script runs UCSC tools internally that sometimes fail silently; therefore, check the sorted bedgraph file when it finishes and re-run it with more memory alloted if that file is not large.

 6. Use halLiftover to map the positions where the highest scores are recorded to the target species.
-This will create your -sFile for the program.
+This will create your -sFile for orthologFind.py.

 ## Additional Utilities